AhmedMessaoudi/abracar/README.md

+# get github User
+to run the application open index.html in the browser.

-# javascript-in-mvc-with-test-in-jasmine
+# Todo:
-javascript in mvc with test inf jasmine
+to run a test open SpecRunner.html in the browser.